 As a person’s heart rate slows, oxygen levels may fall low enough that the heart starts having abnormal rhythms and is not functioning properly.
 At this point, some overdose victims experience a sudden cardiac arrest.

 Those who do not continue to suffer from problems related to having an overwhelming amount of drugs in the brain and the body will stop receiving the correct signals that tell it to breathe.
 Lungs and heart may be barely working.
-At this point, the brain can be damaged from a lack of oxygen.
+At this point, the brain damage can occur from a lack of oxygen.
 Irreversible brain damage can occur after four minutes of oxygen deprivation.
 If a person receives CPR during this period, brain damage can be limited or reduced.

 An overdose that gets to this point can cause seizures due to a lack of oxygen to the brain, causing further damage.
 Occasionally, people who have suffered an overdose like this can end up paralyzed and unable to speak.